HGmin1159/HGmin1159.github.io/_posts/2021-04-07-linearmixedmodel.md

 > 4. Independence between independent variables and error term- $X_i \perp \epsilon_i$ for all i
 > 5. No Multicolinearlity

  However, correlated data violates 3th assumption.
-So we have to edify the model to fit with autocorrelation.
-In detail, we will construct the model by setting the structure of $Cov(\epsilon)$
+It the assumption is broken, then we cannot trust the result of LSE estimator(Gauss-Markov Theorem).
+So we have to change the assumption $Cov(\epsilon) = \sigma^2 I$ to $Cov(\epsilon) = D$ and under this structure, we could make credible estimator.

- There are three famous methods to mate them : Linear Mixed Model, Covariance Pattern Model, Generalized Estimating Equation.
+ There are three famous methods to make them : Linear Mixed Model, Covariance Pattern Model, Generalized Estimating Equation.
+But in this posting, we will see only Linear mixed model.